 What she did not say is that the weight and burden of the dishonor, shame, guilt and its trauma will be waiting for the children of the victimizers to unpack.

-It is not rocket science to notice the shifts of the growing multi-ethnic-racial-lingual-cultural realities in real time and space of American life – in school classrooms, children’s playdates, graduations, workplace, subdivisions, shopping centers, sporting events, concerts, local parks, airports, weddings and family holiday gatherings that introduce new relationships reflecting a wide range of diversity.
+It is not rocket science to notice the shifts of the growing multi-ethnic-racial-lingual-cultural realities in real time and space of American life.
+Countless examples abound – in classrooms, children’s playdates, graduations, workplaces, subdivisions, shopping centers, sporting events, concerts, local parks, airports, weddings and family holiday gatherings that introduce new relationships reflecting a wide range of diversity.

 As Yael Danieli writes in the dedication,